jramminger/jramminger.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-title:EML-DPhil
+title: EML-DPhil
-subtitle:Notes on Early Modern Latin and Digital Philology by Johann Ramminger
+subtitle: Notes on Early Modern Latin and Digital Philology by Johann Ramminger
 image: /images/home-bg.jpg
 ---